w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 They create the PoV that validators know how to check.
 Creating PoV requires familiarity with transaction format and block authoring rules of a specific parachain, as well as having access to its full state.

-### Fishermen

-They catch misbehaving validators in exchange for a bounty.
-Collators and validators can behave as fishermen.

 ## Summary View